Abzu-Labs/Scriptorium/README.md

 - React frontend with Next.js
 - FastAPI backend on AWS Lambda
 - AWS S3 for storage
-- AWS Cognito for authentication
+- AWS supabase for authentication
 - ElevenLabs API for voice cloning and speech synthesis

 ## Getting Started